Reviewed by: MyTaxRebate Team on 9 Mar 2026

 MyTaxRebate handles unemployment refunds by checking the leaving-date payroll record, confirming the type of social-welfare payment involved, reviewing unused credits and reliefs, and then routing the case through the correct Revenue process.
 The value is not only in filing the current-year unemployment repayment but in making sure the wider PAYE record for the open years is also reviewed where that can increase the total refund.
-Revenue says an unemployment repayment claim can usually be made after eight weeks if you are receiving other taxable income such as Jobseeker's Benefit, after four weeks if you are not receiving other taxable income, immediately if you are leaving Ireland permanently, and immediately if Emergency Tax was applied in your last employment.
+Revenue guidance explains an unemployment repayment claim can usually be made after eight weeks if you are receiving other taxable income such as Jobseeker's Benefit, after four weeks if you are not receiving other taxable income, immediately if you are leaving Ireland permanently, and immediately if Emergency Tax was applied in your last employment.
 Revenue states that Jobseeker's Benefit and Jobseeker's Benefit (self-employed) are liable to Income Tax apart from the first €13 per week and any child dependant amount, but they are not liable to USC or PRSI.
 Revenue also says Jobseeker's Allowance is not liable to Income Tax, USC or PRSI.
 This page answers the service-intent version of the unemployment query without overstating what any single claim will produce.
 MyTaxRebate uses the main claim page at https://mytaxrebate.ie/unemployment-repayment and checks the full PAYE position for 2022, 2023, 2024, and 2025, because current-year unemployment refunds often overlap with older unclaimed credits and reliefs.

-What This Guide Covers
+What This Page Covers

-- ✓ What MyTaxRebate reviews
+- ✓What MyTaxRebate reviews

-- ✓ How the service checks DSP treatment
+- ✓How the service checks DSP treatment

-- ✓ Why open-year review matters
+- ✓Why open-year review matters

-- ✓ How the main claim page is used
+- ✓How the main claim page is used

-- ✓ What readers should expect from a handled claim
+- ✓What readers should expect from a handled claim

 What the service actually checks